martinezpenya/ED-CFGS-2122/UD01/UD01_ejercicios_EN.md

    d.
 They are all false.

-7. Mark the true option of the following to.
-A program can be freeware and shareware at the same time. to.
+7. Mark the true option of the following
+   a.
+A program can be freeware and shareware at the same time.
+   b.
 A program cannot be shareware and adware at the same time.
-   b.
+   c.
 A Softonic program is always adware.
-   c.
+   d.
 Not all free software is freeware.

 8. What is a program?